 We do still wear the dungarees during summer months, under the trees it is cool and it creates a barrier to stop insects biting and brambles.
 (We will take them off when out in the sunshine)

-We have managed to secure the waterproofs at a discounted rate and have added the correct size bag for your child to be wearing, plus a long sleeved top to minimise the risk of sunburn, insect bites and bramble scratches and still be identifiable when they have taken their jacket off.
+We have managed to secure a discount one waterproofs and the correct size bag for your child to be wearing, plus a long sleeved top to minimise the risk of sunburn, insect bites and bramble scratches and still be identifiable when they have taken their jacket off.

 Your child must arrive in this kit each day they attend.